 Throughout lockdown, Apple worked hard to develop their ‘Creativity Goes On’ campaign to show how people were using Apple products to stay creative during the pandemic.
 Their team quickly developed a video advert showcasing people drawing pictures on their iPads, creating video content, and using FaceTime to stay connected with loved ones and share ideas.
 They also used effective influencer marketing to include celebrities showcasing their efforts.

 It was clear that they knew how much consumers rely on influencers and people they have a connection with to guide their purchasing decisions.
 They also learned how to use visuals and music to connect with audiences by providing original people’s original clips using their products.
 Their efforts demonstrated how Apple users were using their creativity to learn, play, create and teach through challenging times.

 Nike, Play for the World

-Their mission was to present the idea that staying home and staying safe would help the world stay united, get through tough times, and influence millions.
+Nike’s mission was to present the idea that staying home and staying safe would help the world stay united, get through tough times, and influence millions.
 They also brought in brand ambassadors LeBron James and Michael Jordan to reiterate this message to their audience.
-Through this campaign and their digital platforms.
-They kept clients active and engaged with the brand from the safety of their own homes.
+Through this campaign and their digital platforms, they kept clients active and engaged with the brand from the safety of their own homes.

-The COVID-19 pandemic has offered Nike a unique opportunity to showcase their customer-centric mindset at a time when humanity needed it the most.
-Nike made good use of this opportunity through actions that put people above profit and encourage positive change and behaviour for their consumers.
+The COVID-19 pandemic has offered Nike a unique opportunity to showcase its customer-centric mindset at a time when humanity needed it the most.
+Nike made good use of this opportunity through actions that put people above profit and encourage positive change and behavior for their consumers.